"Brand-X" Browsers -- Alphabetical List: A-G

 Firefox, formerly Firebird, formerly Phoenix, is a browser based on the Gecko rendering engine of the Mozilla project.
 It was designed from the start to be cleaner and sleeker, without the "cruft" accumulated in the full Mozilla suite; it concentrates solely on Web browsing without other things like mail/news and realtime chatting.
 Originally it was considered an offshoot of Mozilla, but later on a new Mozilla roadmap called for Firefox to become the flagship browser of the Mozilla project, with a new Mozilla suite possibly to be built in the future by combining Firefox with other modules such as the Thunderbird mail/news program, though no such "new suite" was ever made.
 The "old" Mozilla suite has had no further releases (other than minor maintenance fixes) after version 1.7, but a new grass-roots group is working on further updates under the new name SeaMonkey, which was the code name of the suite before this.
 Firefox has long been the most heavily-promoted "product" of the Mozilla organization, and has been promoted in a New York Times ad paid for by contributors, as well as being mentioned in many newspaper and magazine articles.
 By early 2005, its share of browser usage was approaching 10%, depending on what statistics you used; in some countries usage was even higher, and usage among "techies" tended to be higher than among the general public.
 By 2009, usage figures were sometimes up to 20%.
 By 2010, it was common on "techie"-oriented sites for MSIE to come in third place, behind Firefox and Chrome (with Chrome sometimes beating Firefox for the first place spot, though in general-population usage Firefox is by far the leading "alternative" browser).
 MSIE often shows as less than 50% of the market share of general usage, making its lead only a plurality rather than a majority.

 In 2011, Firefox adopted a "rapid release" policy where they released new versions very frequently.
 This resulted in some criticism for their bumping up the version number by whole numbers for versions that perhaps only deserved a "point release", and in the process broke some add-ons that judged their compatibility by major version number.
-As the number is approaching 10.0, we'll soon see if the dumb browser-sniffers can cope with this without mistaking it for "1.0" or "0.0", the issue that forced Opera to obfuscate their user-agent string version number.
+As the number reached 10.0, we got to see if the dumb browser-sniffers could cope with this without mistaking it for "1.0" or "0.0", the issue that forced Opera to obfuscate their user-agent string version number; apparently this didn't happen enough for them to need to do anything obfuscatory about it.

 One thing I don't like about Firefox is its lack of support for the LINK menu bar, something that is present in the Mozilla Suite, and which encourages Web developers to support logical navigation through link elements.
 You need to install an addon to get this in Firefox.